 Q: Can I use my ATM card when shopping online?
 If so, how?

-A: The short answer is yes, so long as your ATM card is linked with a major card processing network, such as Visa or MasterCard.
-Doing so should be relatively easy, but your question raises some points about online shopping payments that are worth reviewing.
+A: The short answer is yes, so long as your ATM card is linked with a major card-processing network such as Visa or MasterCard.
+Doing so should be relatively easy, but your question raises some points about online shopping payments that are worth review.

 Look at ATM card issuer and retailer policies